yadavanuj1996/full-stack-web-development-notes/Docker/README.md

    down.
 If it doesn’t exit within 10 seconds, it will receive a SIGKILL.
 This is effectively the bullet to the head.
 But hey, it got 10 seconds to sort itself out first.

+   docker container run -d --name webserver -p 8000:8080 educative1/ddd-web

+   Daemon mode#
+Notice that your shell prompt hasn’t changed.
+This is because this container was started in the background with the -d flag.
+Starting a container like this doesn’t attach it to your terminal.

+Take a look at some of the other arguments in the command.

+We know docker container run starts a new container.
+However, this time we give it the -d flag instead of -it. -d stands for daemon mode, and it tells the container to run in the background.
+You can’t use the -d and -it flags in the same command.

+After that, the command names the container “webserver.”

+Exposing ports#
+The -p flag maps port 8000 on the Docker host to port 8080 inside the container.
+This means that traffic hitting the Docker host on port 8000 will be directed to port 8080 inside of the container.
+It just so happens that the image we’re using for this container defines a web service that listens on port 8080.
+This means the container will come up running a web server listening on port 8080.